The Barn: The Secret History of a Murder in Mississippi - Hardcover

 Author Biography

-Wright Thompson is a senior writer for ESPN and the bestselling author of Pappyland and The Cost of These Dreams.
-He lives in Oxford, Mississippi with his family.
+Wright Thompson is the bestselling author of Pappyland and The Cost of These Dreams.
+He lives in Oxford, Mississippi, with his family.

 Number of Pages: 448